 Absolutely!
 Most people can easily acclimatize themselves to live-action role play, especially if they have any background in other RPG’s or Murder Mystery events.
 Long before the event, all participants will be provided with plenty of information to help them flesh out their character and improve their overall experience.
 Event staff will also host various tutorials prior to the event in order to further prepare participants and familiarize them with both the ship, their roles within it, and the basic concepts of live-action roleplay.

-Tickets will be available on this website beginning on the Spring of 2019.
+Tickets will be available on this website beginning on April 19th, 2019.
+For more information, see our enlistment page

-Ticket price includes a unique character to play, appropriate uniform and props to use at the event, on-board lodging, and catered meals, drinks, and snacks.
+Ticket price includes a unique character to play, on-board lodging, and catered meals, drinks, and snacks.
+In addition, players will be provided with all necessary props and weapons for their character.
+Non-civilian characters will also receive an appropriate uniform based on size specifications provided.
 Player transportation between in-game locales is also included.
 Additionally, event fees help to pay for location rental, set construction, professional story development, and much more.

 Though the physical stamina for this event differs wildly for different character types, simply moving about the ship can be strenuous for some players.
 As a decommissioned military vessel, the USS Edson is filled with a number of hatches to climb through, steep ladders to descend, and occasionally-uneven floors to navigate.
 Moderate physical shape is recommended for players.